cloudius-systems/osv/README.md

 ./scripts/setup.py
 ```

 The `setup.py` recognizes and installs packages for number of Linux distributions including Fedora, Ubuntu,
 [Debian](https://github.com/cloudius-systems/osv/wiki/Building-OSv-on-Debian-stable), LinuxMint and RedHat ones
 (Scientific Linux, NauLinux, CentOS Linux, Red Hat Enterprise Linux, Oracle Linux).
 Please note that we actively
 maintain and test only Ubuntu and Fedora, so your mileage with other distributions may vary.
+The support of CentOS 7
+has also been recently added and tested so it should work as well.
 The `setup.py`
 is actually used by Docker files internally to achieve the same result.

 ### IDEs